-Rob and Laura’s wedding at Bassmead Manor Barn, a beautiful barn wedding venue in Cambridgeshire.
+Rob and Laura’s wedding photos at Bassmead Manor Barn, a beautiful barn wedding venue in Cambridgeshire.

-Who wouldn’t like to get married at Bassmead Manor Barn; charming barn wedding venue set among acres of beautiful Cambridgeshire countryside.
+Who wouldn’t like to get married at Bassmead Manor Barn; a charming barn wedding venue set among acres of beautiful Cambridgeshire countryside

 The perfect balance between the old and modern surrounded by beautiful gardens right next to the river was probably one of the reasons Laura and Rob picked the Bassmead Manor Barns to be the ONE!

-I worked at Bassmead Manor Barns many times previously and I really wanted to create something that I haven’t done before.
-The best time to create some “magical” – dramatic portraits is between the wedding breakfast and the first dance.
+I have photographed many weddings at Bassmead Manor Barns many and I really wanted to create something that I haven’t done before.
+The best time to create some “magical” – edgy portraits is between the wedding breakfast and the first dance.
+When the sun is coming down, that’s just the perfect time for those epic photos.

 During the portrait walk, I urge my couples to completely forget about me and focus on the moment, take it as a time out where they can take a deep breath and realise how precious that moment really is.
 I don’t want my couples to perform in front of the camera.
 Instead, I want them to be themselves and show who they really are and how they feel.
 Then they can just leave the rest up to me..it’s simple as that!!
 And that’s exactly what Laura and Rob did.